Mizu Manju: A Traditional Japanese Summer Dessert

-As it is getting warmer day by day in Japan, some supermarkets here in Niigata have started to sell summer desserts at the best place in the store.
-Among such summer treats, what quickly caught my eye during the last shopping was this “Mizu Manju (水まんじゅう)” assortment.
+As it is getting warmer and warmer, some supermarkets here in Niigata have started to sell summer desserts at the best place to display.

 Mizu Manju (水まんじゅう)

 These beautiful sweets are called Mizu Manju (水まんじゅう), which originated in Ogaki City, Gifu Prefecture, around 1897.

 In its name, Mizu (水) means water in Japanese, and like that, the cakes look very fresh.